 - Bradley: Keywords are not completely worthless, but they now just represent one factor among many.
 Writing “to the keyword” could mean, in a sense, that you can’t see the forest for the trees.

 One crucial aspect of search engine optimization that remains strong is the performance of your cloud-hosted website: the speed at which it populates.
-Nothing delivers your content faster and more reliably than SSD Cloud Hosting and our reliable VPS Hosting.
+Nothing delivers your content faster and more reliably than our SSD Cloud Hosting.
 Check out one with per-second billing today.

 By Moazzam Adnan; comic words by Kent Robert and art by Leena Cruz